DanielYWoo/danielywoo.github.io/_posts/2023-02-13-health-check-probes-in-k8s.markdown

 - If the database is overloaded and all connections are busy, the readiness probes will fail, and Kubernetes will take the traffic off most of the pods, which will reduce the load on the database and help it recover.
 This is a good scenario.
 - If the database is fine but a single pod is overloaded, Kubernetes will take that pod out of the traffic and bring it back later, which is also a good scenario.
 - If the database is fine but many or all pods are about to be overloaded, Horizontal Pod Autoscaler (HPA) should kick in and add more pods to mitigate the peak load.
-If Kubernetes reaches the `maxReplica` and the pods are still about to be overloaded, the Istio service-level rate limit should kick in.
+If Kubernetes reaches the `maxReplica` and more traffic are coming, the pods are about to be overloaded,  the Istio service-level rate limit should kick in.
 Without rate limiting, the increasing load will overload all the pods, causing Kubernetes to take off traffic from all pods, which would be a disaster.

 Similarly, this kind of implementation also works with other dependencies such as Cassandra, Redis, ElasticSearch, and RabbitMQ.

 > Note, If a single pod is overloaded, adding more pods will not help the overloaded pod.
 Actually, in most cases HPA won't add more pods at all due to the HPA algorithm does not care about unbalanced load.
 The algorithm is `desiredReplicas = ceil(currentMetircValue / desiredMetricValue * currentReplicas)`, the metric values are "average values" across all pods.
 Thus, if a single pod is overloaded while the overall average load is still good, HPA won't kick in.
-The HPA only helps when many pods have an even load and the whole service is at risk of becoming overloaded.
+The HPA only helps when pods have an even load and the load on the whole service increases.

 ### Implementation Best Practices